zot4plan/Zot4Plan/README.md

 * Save and Load Implementation

-    - Users can save their calendar by selection the download button, which the schedule will be downloaded as a json file
+    - Users can save their calendar by selecting the download button, which the schedule will be downloaded as a json file

     - The upload feature will take a json file of the schedule and load that saved version